-- (1) The power of attorney is not on a form prescribed by the third party to whom the power of attorney is presented. - (2) There has been a lapse of time since the execution of the power of attorney. - (3) On the face of the statutory form power of attorney, there is a lapse of time between the date of acknowledgment of the signature of the principal and the date(s) of acknowledgment of the signature of the agent(s).
+- (1) the power of attorney is not on a form prescribed by the third party to whom the power of attorney is presented. - (2) there has been a lapse of time since the execution of the power of attorney. - (3) on the face of the statutory form power of attorney, there is a lapse of time between the date of acknowledgment of the signature of the principal and the date of acknowledgment of the signature of any agent.

 [3] 2.
-Except as provided in subdivision three of this section, [T]the failure of a [financial institution] third party to honor a properly executed statutory short form power of attorney or a statutory short form power of attorney properly executed prior to the effective date of this statute, shall be deemed unlawful, and may result in a special proceeding pursuant to section 5-1510.
-Such special proceeding shall be the exclusive remedy to compel a third party to honor a power of attorney.
+Except as provided in subdivision three of this section, [The failure of a financial institution] a third party who unreasonably refuses to honor a properly executed statutory short form power of attorney or a statutory short form power of attorney properly executed prior to the effective date of this statute, [shall be deemed unlawful] may be subject to a court order mandating acceptance of the power of attorney.

 [4] 3.
 No [financial institution] third party receiving and retaining a properly executed statutory short form power of attorney [properly executed in accordance with section 5-1501 or 5-1506 of this title] or a statutory short form power of attorney properly executed prior to the effective date of this statute, or a complete photostatic copy of the properly executed original thereof nor any officer, agent, attorney-in-fact or employee of such [financial institution] third party shall incur any liability by reason of acting upon the authority thereof unless the [financial institution] third party shall have [actually] received[, at the office where the account is located, written] actual notice of the revocation or termination of such power of attorney.
-A third party is deemed to have actual notice when the branch or office of the third party where the account is located receives written notice, or when any other branch or office of the third party has had a reasonable opportunity to act upon such notice.
+A financial institution is deemed to have actual notice when the office where the account is located receives written notice of the revocation or termination of such power of attorney.

 [5] 4.
-If the application of the provisions of subdivision two or three of this section shall be held invalid to any [financial institution] third party the application of such provisions to any [other financial institution] third party other than those to which it is held invalid, shall not be affected thereby.
+If the application of the provisions of subdivision one or two [or three] of this section shall be held invalid to any [financial institution] third party the application of such provisions to any [other financial institution] third party other than those to which it is held invalid, shall not be affected thereby.

-5. When the power of attorney is presented to a third party, it shall not be deemed unreasonable for a third party to require the agent to execute an acknowledged affidavit pursuant to this paragraph stating that the power of attorney is in full force.
-Such an affidavit is conclusive proof to the third party relying on the power of attorney that the power of attorney is valid, and has not been terminated or revoked, except as to any third party who had actual notice that the power of attorney had terminated or been revoked prior to the execution of the affidavit.
+5. When the power of attorney is presented to a third party, it is not unreasonable for a third party to require the agent to execute an acknowledged affidavit pursuant to this subdivision stating that the power of attorney is in full force and effect.
+Such an affidavit is conclusive proof to the third party relying on the power of attorney that the power of attorney is valid and effective, and has not been terminated or revoked, except as to any third party who had actual notice that the power of attorney had terminated or been revoked prior to the execution of the affidavit.
 Such affidavit shall state that:

-- (a) the agent does not have, at the time of the transaction, actual notice of the termination or revocation of the power of attorney, or notice of any facts indicating that the power of attorney has been terminated or revoked; - (b) if the power of attorney is one which terminates upon the principal's incapacity, the agent does not have, at the time of the transaction actual notice of the principal's incapacity, or notice of any facts indicating the principal's incapacity.
+- (a) the agent does not have, at the time of the transaction, actual notice of the termination or revocation of the power of attorney, or notice of any facts indicating that the power of attorney has been terminated or revoked; - (b) the agent does not have, at the time of the transaction, actual notice that the power of attorney has been modified in any way that would affect the ability of the agent to authorize or engage in the transaction, or notice of any facts indicating that the power of attorney has been so modified; and - (c) if the agent was named as a successor agent, the prior agent is no longer able or willing to serve.